dustinpfister/test_vjs/prototypes/js-javascript-example-digital-art-unsteady-stars/README.md

 Other chnages at this point have to do with starting to work out how to go about managing how the various modes will chnage for a unit.
 For now there are just two, the move and rebirth modes, but looking ahead to the next planed out revision there will be at least one more for this example.
 So then I added a change mode helper, and also a new init method for a mode object beyond just the update method that such an object had before hand.

 At this time I have also address the first of what I am sure of will be a few bugs.
 This bug \#0 had to do with not reseting the uStar.frame value back to zero when switching modes.

+### r4 - move2 mode

+At least one more aditional mode might be nice that is a more advamced form of movement that will not just move by a fixed pps and heading, but also change heading and or pps while moving also.

 ## Maintenance ( r5+ )